pnp/sp-dev-fx-webparts/samples/react-roomchat/README.md

 ## Requirements

-This sample needs the Azurecommunications services configured on the Azure, Please documentation how to configure.
+This sample needs the Azure communications services configured on the Azure, Please documentation how to configure.

 ## Compatibility